The NRSWA Supervisor course is designed to educate the supervisor on the health and safety aspects of street works.

 The course covers the following units:

-- 001 – Location and avoidance of underground apparatus.
+- 001 – Location & avoidance of underground apparatus (can be attended as an individual course)

-- 012 – Monitoring reinstatement & compaction of backfill layer.
+- 012 – Monitoring reinstatement & compaction of the backfill layer

-Please note: not all units are completed at each centre.
+Please note: delegates do not complete all units at each centre.
 3B Training provides further information.